SCLOUD-PTE-LTD/docs/public-cloud/networking/pathx.md

 2. Do regular health checks on the origin server
 The health check of the origin server is to detect the availability of the origin through the principle of TCP three-way handshake, which is a short connection.
 For UDP ports, health checks are not currently supported.

 > Note: The cloud service provider or IDC security policy related to the origin site may be sensitive to a large number of short TCP connections in a short period of time.
-For example, the security knight and Yundun of other companies will accidentally kill such IPs without your knowledge.
-For safety reasons, it is recommended to add the export EIP list to the Cloud Shield white list in advance after obtaining the export EIP list on the acceleration line details page (including the CDN vendor trust list of friends and the WAF product white list).

 ### How to check PathX's back-to-source IP (forwarding node IP near the source site)?
 Please check it on the PathX resource details page, which can be used as a reference when setting the whitelist on the origin site.